drivemeup/drivemeup.github.com/en/_posts/2009-10-27-back-in-black.markdown

 After several brainstorming sessions, we still could not find a way to bring about peace on earth (we really did try but it was kind of hard...), cure cancer, help people buy and sell things online ( wait a minute it has been done! ) , ...

-BLAHBLAH
+All along our studies, we met the moning in a caf&eacute;, to talk about anything, uber-geeky or not and reinventing the world.
+We always finished in a car to go to high-school that was far from our appartments.
+And a day, Louis had an idea (so inusual !), "Why not helping people to move ? in the same way we do it ... met at a point and share a car ... carpooling !".
+We deeply thought about that and had some really kick-ass ideas.

-So, we started to think and build a carpooling website which would help people build an online ride-sharing community.
+So, we started to think and build a carpooling website which would help people build an online ridesharing community.
 That's why we thought about this community as very social network-oriented one, with the capability of creating events, groups, inviting friends, ...

 After few months of intense development and a growing addiction to coffee... the first prototype was born!
 Bugs, a not very clear navigation scheme, a controversial (contentious) site design... in short, lots of progress but still a big mess.
 But yes the idea was there!
 Initially, we attracted some users but the site was arguably half-baked enough to not be too attractive and we clearly did not have enough experience to make a convincing case for users at that early time in the project.